thalescm/travis-w-android-and-gradle/README.md

 travis-w-android-and-gradle
 ===========================

+---

-Configuring an Eclipse Wizard generated project to be hosted on Travis, building and generating releases with gradle.
+**Note: Configuring an Eclipse Wizard generated project to be hosted on Travis, building and generating releases with gradle.

+---

 To fork this project, some configuration is needed.

-First of all:
+##First of all:

 - Install the android sdk: http://developer.android.com/sdk/index.html
 - Add ANDROID_HOME to your enviroment variables (the sdk directory) or the sdk.dir to the project's local.properties

 Ok, now you're allright to start using the project.